 Personal Injury Attorney for Construction Accidents

 Day in and day out, hardworking members of the construction industry walk right by signs that caution the general public “No Trespassing” and “Danger: Construction Zone.”
 They do it because it’s their job.
 They’re electricians, carpenters, masons, welders, framers, roofers, plumbers, crane operators, heavy equipment operators, and other blue collar workers who are just trying to earn a living.
-They’re expecting a paycheck, not to become the victim of a construction accident suffering personal injury.
+They’re expecting a paycheck, not to become the victim of a construction accident and suffer a life-altering or fatal personal injury.

 The Construction Accident Epidemic in South Florida and Across the Country